juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 1050 Ti Works with driver 470, almost Flawless at 3440x1440x50fps. </br>
 requires a Fast CPU: AMD 7600x or intel 12100 </br>
-PhysX High setting is designed to require dual GPU or a much faster CPU. </br>
+PhysX High setting is designed to require dual GPU or much faster CPU. </br>

 ----------------------